Expected Value in North Carolina’s Pick 4 Game In North Carolina’... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In lottery games, the probability of winning is determined by the number of successful outcomes (e.g., matching the drawn number) divided by the total number of possible outcomes.
-Understanding probability is crucial for calculating expected value and comparing different betting options.
+In the Pick 4 lottery, the probability of selecting the winning four-digit number is 1 in 10,000, since there are 10,000 possible combinations (from 0000 to 9999).
+Understanding probability is essential for calculating the expected value and assessing the game's risk.

 Recommended video: